How to Beat Ransomware at Its Own Game with Virtiant

 With most Backup and Disaster Recovery Solutions, recovery from a ransomware attack requires stopping production systems, recovering data, rebooting components, and testing functionality before your primary systems are able to come back online.
 Most of these DR solutions also require that some portion of your production system is up and running in order to facilitate recovery.
 This is less than ideal if your entire environment has already been compromised, you simply don’t know which component of your infrastructure has been compromised.

-With the industry’s first single stack Software-Defined Disaster Recovery (SDDR) solution from Virtiant, SMBs can eliminate the need to succumb to your data being held hostage.
-You can also continue to run your production environment as before to keep end users productive during planned or unplanned disruptions.
-This solution also allows IT teams to implement measures to secure the primary production environment from further attacks.
+With Recovery Site in the Cloud, the industry’s first production like environment in the cloud, SMBs can eliminate the need to succumb to your data being held hostage.
+With this solution from Virtiant, you can continue to run your production environment as before to keep end users productive during planned or unplanned disruptions.
+Recovery Site in the Cloud also allows IT teams to implement measures to secure the primary production environment from further attacks.
 You will no longer have to fear ransomware.

-Contact Virtiant today, and let us help you beat ransomware at its own game.
+Contact Virtiant today, and find out how Recovery Site in the Cloud can help you beat ransomware at its own game.